Indhukrishna/PowerShell-Docs/wmf/5.1/scenarios-features.md

+---
+title:   New Scenarios and Features in WMF 5.1 (Preview) ms.date:  2016-05-16
+keywords:  PowerShell, DSC, WMF
+description:
+ms.topic:  article
+author:  keithb
+manager:  dongill
+ms.prod:  powershell
+ms.technology: WMF
+---

-# New Scenarios and Features in WMF 5.1 #
+# New Scenarios and Features in WMF 5.1 (Preview) #

-`TODO` Add a brief description of new customer-facing features and scenarios enabled in this release.
-Depending on the number, we may include more structure to group around particular themes.

-`TODO` Keep the description terse and wherever possible link into canonical technical documentation to provide examples/code or required deeper conceptual content.
+> Note: This information is preliminary and subject to change.

-## Example: PowerShell Editions ##
+## PowerShell Editions ##
 Starting with version 5.1, PowerShell is available in different editions which denote varying feature sets and platform compatibility.

 - **Desktop Edition:** Built on .NET Framework and provides compatibility with scripts and modules targeting versions of PowerShell running on full footprint editions of Windows such as Server Core and Windows Desktop.